 These additions should make this build a very usable one but even so this AMD FX build will be replaced after several more years use...

 It has been a huge amount of fun to strip this system down and then rebuild it to a better than previous working state.
 It is now running faster and very much cooler than it ever has with the potential to keep running nicely until RAM, GPU and even Threadripper prices have rationalised.
-I have a similar project in mind with an even older system which I built in 2011, an AMD Athlon X4 630 system, believe it or not, which represents the very first computer that I ever built.
-Lots of fun and even more dust to be found with that rebuild which I will also write up on this website.

 Please feel free to contact me with any errors of fact that you have found on this page, any errors of opinion will probably remain uncorrected.
 In the meantime I am having a great time mucking around with computer hardware, what about you?